 - Your ability to stay relaxed and avoid tension

-So, there’s a wide range of what’s “normal.”
-With that said, there are still some general time ranges that can help you set realistic expectations for your upcoming natural birth.
+So, there’s a wide range of what’s considered “normal.”
+That being said, there are still some general time ranges that can help you set realistic expectations for your upcoming natural birth.

 Prelabor contractions are called Braxton-Hicks contractions.
 While they don’t bring about dilation of the cervix, these practice contractions help to ripen, efface, and move the cervix forward.
 You will likely sense a tightening or pressure that lasts for 30 to 40 seconds, coming every 10 to 20 minutes.
 Typically, prelabor will last for less than a day.

 Some women will experience a longer-than-average prelabor.
-It’s considered prolonged if it lasts for longer than a day (1).
+It’s considered prolonged if it lasts for longer than 24 hours.

 The latent phase of labor, also known as early labor, begins when your contraction pattern becomes regular and the contractions start to efface and dilate the cervix.
 It’s the longest phase of labor — a period where the cervix is dilating from 0 up to 6 cm.

 You may feel like early labor is crawling along slowly.
 Studies have found that it takes an average of 1 hour 48 minutes for a 1st-time mom to dilate from 3-4 cm, and another 1 hour 18 minutes to dilate from 4-5 cm.
 In total, early labor can last 9-11 hours for a first-time mom and 5-7 hours for a woman who has given birth before.

 Early labor is typically defined as prolonged if it lasts for longer than 20 hours for a first-time mom; 14 hours for an experienced mom (2).